-Check out the most common five ways workers waste time every day.
+Check out the most common 5 ways workers waste time every day.
 Do you find yourself doing any of them?
-You’ll also find some time management strategies.
+This post will address some time management strategies.
 They can help you become more efficient and productive and be able to get the most out of your work day.

 Let’s get started.

 5 of the Biggest Timewasters of Your Day at work

 Even if you’re one of the more dedicated employees and a very organized person, you still waste time.
 Whether you work from home or in the workplace, we’re all guilty of getting distracted and losing focus.
 It may not be deliberate and you probably don’t even realize you’re doing it until it’s too late.